President Franklin Pierce was the 14th president of the United States of America and is known as one of the worst presidents in history.

 February 22, 1856: Millard Fillmore Nominated as Presidential Candidate: Former President Millard Fillmore was nominated by the know-nothing party for President.

-June 2 – 5, 1856: James Buchanan: Franklin Pierce is bypassed for re-election by the Democrats and James Buchanan was nominated for President.
+June 2 - 5, 1856: James Buchanan: Franklin Pierce was bypassed for re-election by the Democrats, and James Buchanan was nominated for President.

 June 17 - 19, 1856: Republicans nominated John C. Fremont for President.